BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search: Experiments

-\textbf{Architecture rating accuracy.} As BossNAS performs \textit{traversal search} (i.e. accuracy of searching phase is \textbf{100\%}), the \textit{architecture rating accuracy} directly represents its effectiveness.
+\textbf{Architecture rating accuracy.} As BossNAS performs \textit{traversal search} (\textit{i.e.} accuracy of searching phase is \textbf{100\%}), the \textit{architecture rating accuracy} directly represents its effectiveness.
 We use the 23 open-sourced architectures in MBConv search space and their corresponding ground truth accuracies provided by \cite{Li2020Blockwisely_cvpr} to calculate the architecture rating accuracy, \textit{i.e.} the ranking correlation between the predicted architecture ranking and the ground truth model ranking.
 We use three different ranking correlation metrics: Kendall Tau ($ \tau$) \cite{kendall1938new}, Spearman Rho ($ \rho$) and Pearson R ($ R$).
 All three metrics range from -1 to 1, with ``-1'' representing a completely reversed ranking, ``1'' meaning an entirely correct ranking, and ``0'' representing no correlation between rankings.
-As shown in Tab. \ref{tab:MB_rank} and Fig. \ref{fig:MB_rank} left, our BossNAS obtains the highest rating accuracies with \textbf{0.65} $ \boldsymbol\tau$ among \textit{sota} NAS methods, while addressing two problems. \textbf{First}, classic weight sharing methods, SPOS \cite{Guo2019SinglePO} and DARTS \cite{Liu2018DARTSDA}, fails to achieve reasonable ranking correlation despite their lower search costs, while the multi-trial method, MnasNet \cite{Tan2018MnasNetPN}, achieves high rating accuracies with massive search cost.
-BossNAS successfully addressed such \textbf{\textit{dilemma of NAS}} by achieving even higher rating accuracies than MnasNet (\textit{e.g.} \textbf{0.07 $ \boldsymbol R$}) with \textbf{28.8$\times$ acceleration} in search cost. \textbf{Second}, supervised block-wise NAS method, DNA \cite{Li2020Blockwisely_cvpr} fails to achieve high rating accuracies when using a teacher that are largely different from the candidate architecture (MobileNetV1 \cite{howard2017mobilenets} \textit{vs.} EfficientNet-based candidates \cite{Tan2019EfficientNetRM}), which we refer to as \textbf{\textit{Phenomenon II: teacher preference}}.
-Our unsupervised BossNAS achieves higher rating accuracies than DNA (\textbf{0.03 $ \boldsymbol\tau$}), successfully casting off the yoke of the teacher network.
+As shown in Tab. \ref{tab:MB_rank} and Fig. \ref{fig:MB_rank} left, our BossNAS obtains the highest rating accuracies with \textbf{0.65} $ \boldsymbol\tau$ among \textit{sota} NAS methods, while addressing two problems.